-ATG NEWS RELEASE: Unanimous jury rules in favor of Kauai WardenPosted on Dec 20, 2016 in Latest News
+ATG NEWS RELEASE: Unanimous jury rules in favor of Kauai WardenPosted on Dec 20, 2016 in Latest Department News

 HONOLULU – Attorney General Doug Chin announced that a federal jury this afternoon unanimously determined that Kauai Community Correctional Center (KCCC) warden Neal Wagatsuma and the state public safety department (PSD) were not liable in a lawsuit brought by a former KCCC social worker.
 The jury also found that the warden and PSD acted appropriately in their supervision of an award-winning Lifetime Stand (LTS) program and the KCCC work furlough program.
 The jury’s verdict disposes of all of the plaintiff’s claims against the warden and the State.